10 Production Planning Metrics and KPIs You Need To Know

 - Understanding Production Planning KPIs

-So let’s get started: here are 10 production planning metrics and KPIs that every manufacturing business should be aware of:
+Here are 10 production planning metrics and KPIs every small-batch manufacturer should know:

 1. Inventory Turnover

-Inventory turnover (otherwise known as Inventory Velocity) measures how quickly a company’s inventory is sold and restocked within a given period.
-A high inventory turnover rate indicates efficient production planning and management, while a low rate can suggest overstocking or lack of demand.
+Inventory turnover (also called inventory velocity) measures how quickly your inventory is sold and restocked within a given period.
+A high turnover rate indicates efficient production planning; a low rate often points to overstocking or weak demand.

 Read more: What is Inventory Velocity?
 Examples and Formulae